amymc/views-sample/README.md

 export default Spinner
 ```

-We tell Views that it's a 3rd party component by adding the `@view` pragma at the top of the file.
+We tell Views that it's a 3rd party component by adding the `// @view` pragma at the top of the file.

-* Import the Spinner into your app by putting the following in your `App.view`.
+* Import the Spinner into your app by putting the following in your `src/Main/App.view`.

 ```
 Spinner